roca-components/sticky-table-headers/README.md

 Run `npm install roca-sticky-table-headers -save`.

-This will install everithing under `node_modules/roca-sticky-table-headers`.
+This will install everything under `node_modules/roca-sticky-table-headers`.

 This contains the following files and directories: